YottaDB/YDBDoc/GTMAdminOps/dse.rst

 *-ALL*

-Displays additional information on the database most of which is useful for YottaDB/FIS in diagnosing issues.
+Displays additional information on the database most of which is useful for YottaDB in diagnosing issues.

 Meaningful only with: -D[UMP]